luizdamim/api-documentation/source/reference/v2/payments-api/get-payment.rst

    An array of line objects.
 Each object will have the properties listed below.

-   .. parameter:: description
-      :type: string

-      A description of the line, for example *LEGO 4440 Forest Police Station*.

-   .. parameter:: sku
-      :type: string
-      :condition: optional

-      The SKU, EAN, ISBN or UPC of the product sold.

    .. parameter:: type
       :type: string
       :condition: optional